 St George's is a member of GIRES (the Gender Identity, Research and Education Society).

 Support and other useful information

-Support is provided to trans staff through the lesbian, gay bisexual, transgender (LGBT) Staff Engagement Network and to trans students via the LGBT student society.
+Support is provided to trans staff through the lesbian, gay bisexual, transgender (LGBT) staff network and to trans students via the Pride St Georges LGBT student society.
 Please contact our equality and diversity manager for more information.

 Equality and diversity manager